 Ford, Kia, everyone else: Come back to us when you make a car that achieves a real 100 mpg.
 Every day.

 Thinking of buying a new Fiesta?
-Use carwow to compare Ford dealers best prices online.
-Select the Fiesta you want and dealers will submit their best offers.
+Use carwow to compare great prices from Ford dealers.
+Select the Fiesta you want and dealers will send you great offers.
 Compare them online based on price, location, delivery time and reviews of each dealer.
 Contact the dealers when you want and buy direct if you want to go ahead.
-It’s the only way to get the best price.

 Find out more on our Fiesta deals page.